-There's no getting around the fact that to be the proud owner of a surround sound system can involve making many small sacrifices.
-It might mean rearranging the furniture.
-It might mean a lot of saving up.
-For some, it might even mean moving to a bigger house.
-But we think the pay-off of a full, immersive home theater experience is well worth the hassle and needn't cost the earth.
+There's no getting around the fact that to be the proud owner of a full surround sound speaker system you will likely need to engage in a fair bit of furniture rearranging to accommodate the addition of extra cables and boxes in your home.
+But we think the pay-off of a full, immersive home theater experience is well worth the initial inconvenience and needn't cost the earth.

 The first thing to consider is the number of channels.
-A 5.1 system is most common and comprises five speakers (two pairs of either floorstanding or standmount speakers and one centre speaker) and one subwoofer.
+A 5.1 system is most common and comprises five full-range speakers (two pairs of either floor standing or stand mount speakers and one centre speaker) and one subwoofer.

 But other arrangements are also available, from 7.2, which adds surround back speakers behind your seating position and an extra subwoofer, up to ...well pretty much whatever your room can physically hold.

-Dolby Atmos systems tend include up-firing speakers that can help deliver more immersive surround sound, but make sure your speakers are compatible and they're paired with a capable AV receiver.
+Dolby Atmos systems tend to include up-firing speakers that can help deliver more immersive surround sound, but make sure your speakers are compatible and they're paired with a capable AV receiver.
 Alternatively, you can achieve Atmos with in-ceiling speakers.